|The Allergy Center|

 Books to Read

-Different Types of Allergy - Immediate and Delayed
+Allergy - Immediate and Delayed

 The first distinction that recurs in the allergy literature is between immediate and delayed patterns of allergic reactivity which loosely correspond to IgE-mediated allergy and non-IgE mediated responses.
 Many authors refer to the original four categories of immune-mediated injury defined by Gell and Coombs.
 The concept of four mechanisms is just a starting point for understanding immune-mediated disease.
 These very complicated defense-injury sequences cause a variety of disease states.